 About the Festival

-Celebrating 20 years of Clifftop Fun!
+Over 20 years of Clifftop Fun!

 Gorleston Clifftop Festival is a free entry, family orientated, fun festival.
 The event takes place each year on the last full weekend in July.
 The festival attracts over 100,000 visitors across the weekend and really does have something for everyone!